-The 3.3, first used in the 1990 model year, was the first truly new V-engine design for Chrysler since the B-type V8s had come out decades earlier.
-Though overhead cams were already seen as the norm for small cars, Chrysler leaders chose to keep pushrods for their low cost and simplicity.
-The end result was a little more powerful than the 3.0 liter Mitsubishi engine, with about the same efficiency.
-Like the company’s V8s, it had overhead valves (two per cylinder), to deliver torque early in the rpm range for minivans as well as midsized and larger cars.
+The 3.3, first used in the 1990 cars, was the first truly new V-engine Chrysler design for many years.
+Though overhead cams were the norm for cars, Chrysler leaders kept pushrods for their low cost and simplicity; they also stuck with two overhead valves per cylinder, to deliver torque early in the rpm range.

-But don’t count Chrysler engineers out; they had the first use of “beehive” valves in any production car, and boasted a distibutorless ignition system from day one, so nobody needed to change rotors or distributor caps.
+The 3.3 was not without its innovations, including the first use of “beehive” valves in any production car, and a distibutorless ignition system which had no rotors or distributor caps.
 The block was cast iron, but the heads were aluminum; fuel injection was a multiple-port design.
 The ports were fairly large and symmetrical, with intake and exhaust alternating on the head; there were two squish areas per cylinder, taking up a third of the bore area, when the engine was first launched.
-Bore was 93 mm, stroke was 81 mm, teh displacement was 201.5 cubic inches, or 3301 cc.
-Injectors were placed in the intake manifold runners, upstream from the intake ports, at least for now.
+Bore was 93 mm, stroke was 81 mm, and displacement was 201.5 cubic inches (3301 cc).
+Injectors were in the intake manifold runners, upstream from the intake ports.

-The first production 3.3 liter V6 engine was made on May 1, 1989, in Trenton, Michigan; it was used on the company’s priciest cars and its larger, more expensive minivans.
-This new 3.3, small as it was, easily produced more horspower than the big 318 cubic inch V8, and it wasn’t anywhere near its peak (then again, neither was the 318); and it had a broad torque curve, with more than 90% of peak torque available from 1,600 through 4,400 rpm, with at least 95% on tap from 2,400 to 4,000 rpm.
-That made it quite satisfactory for the minivans; so did up to 15% better acceleration (in the first five seconds from a standing start) than the Mitsubishi 3.0.
+The first production 3.3 liter V6 engine was made on May 1, 1989, in Trenton, Michigan, for the 1990 cars and minivans.
+Small as it was, the new 3.3 had more horspower than the 318 cubic inch V8; and it had a broad torque curve, with more than 90% of peak torque available from 1,600 through 4,400 rpm, with at least 95% on tap from 2,400 to 4,000 rpm.
+That made it satisfactory for the minivans; so did 15% better acceleration (in the first five seconds from a standing start) than the Mitsubishi 3.0.